Backgammon match strategy: Match format

-Backgammon matches are played to a set number of points, ranging from 3 for informal matches to 25 or more for high level tournaments.
-Traditionally matches are played to an odd number of points, however there is no theoretical reason why a match should not be played to an even number of points.
+Backgammon matches are played to a set number of points, ranging from 3 for informal matches to 25 or more for high-level tournaments.
+Traditionally matches are played to an odd number of points; however, there is no theoretical reason why a match should not be played to an even number of points.

 The doubling cube

 As with money play, the doubling cube is used.
-At the start of each game, the doubling cube is placed on the bar with the number 64 showing; the cube is then said to be "centered, on 1".
+At the start of each game, the doubling cube is placed on the bar with the number 64 showing; the cube is then said to be "centered on 1".
 When the cube is centered, the player about to roll may propose that the game be played for twice the current stakes.
 Their opponent must either accept ("take") the doubled stakes or resign ("drop" or "pass") the game immediately.

-If a player accepts a double, the cube is placed on their side of the board with the corresponding power of two facing upward, to indicate that the right to re-double belongs exclusively to the player who last accepted a double; this player is then said to "own" the cube.
+If a player accepts a double, the cube is placed on their side of the board with the corresponding power of two facing upward to indicate that the right to re-double belongs exclusively to the player who last accepted a double; this player is then said to "own" the cube.
 A player who drops a double loses the game at the current value of the doubling cube.
 For example, if the cube is currently at 2 and a player wants to redouble the stakes to put it at 4, the opponent choosing to drop the redouble would concede 2 points to the opponent.
 There is no limit to the number of redoubles, although once the cube gets large enough further re-cubes won't matter to the outcome of the match and the cube is said to be "dead"; in practice a game is rarely doubled beyond 4 points.
-If a game is played to completion, the score is determined by the value of the doubling cube, multipled by 2 in the case of a gammon, and by 3 in the case of a backgammon.
+If a game is played to completion, the score is determined by the value of the doubling cube, multiplied by 2 in the case of a gammon, and by 3 in the case of a backgammon.
 For example, a player losing a gammon with the cube at 2 would concede 4 points to the opponent.